cpmech/gosl/doc/InstallationOnWindows.md

 Steps:

-1. TDM GCC AND GFORTRAN: From http://tdm-gcc.tdragon.net/download download and install *tdm64-gcc-5.1.0-2.exe* (or newer).
+1. TDM GCC AND GFORTRAN: From http://tdm-gcc.tdragon.net/download download and install *tdm64-gcc-5.1.0-2.exe* (or newer, as long as it is 64-bit).
 Make sure to select *fortran* and Keep other default options.
+Click on [Create] and leave the Installation Directory as `C:\TDM-GCC-64`
-2. CMAKE: From https://cmake.org/download/ download and install *cmake-3.6.1-win64-x64.msi*.
+2. CMAKE: From https://cmake.org/download/ download and install *cmake-3.8.1-win64-x64.msi*.
 Keep default options.
-3. GIT AND GIT BASH: From https://git-scm.com/download/ download and install *Git-2.8.1-64-bit.exe*.
+3. GIT AND GIT BASH: From https://git-scm.com/download/ download and install *Git-2.13.0-64-bit.exe*.
 Keep default options.

 ## 2 COMPILE LAPACK

-Lapack and SuiteSparse will be compiled and installed in a directory named *C:\Gosl*; thus, create this directory first and download lapack-3.6.1.tgz and SuiteSparse-4.5.3.tag.gz into it.
+Lapack and SuiteSparse will be compiled and installed in a directory named *C:\Gosl*; thus, create this directory first and download lapack-3.7.0.tgz and SuiteSparse-4.5.5.tag.gz into it.

 Lapack is one of the earliest _package_ of routines to perform computations in _linear algebra_ (e.g. matrix factorizations, eigenvalues/vectors, linear systems, etc.) and has a widespread usage in computer science.
 It is for instace called within [Matlab](http://au.mathworks.com/company/newsletters/articles/matlab-incorporates-lapack.html), [Julia](http://docs.julialang.org/en/release-0.4/stdlib/linalg/) and [Numpy](http://docs.scipy.org/doc/numpy-1.10.1/user/install.html).
 Lapack is also used in several other applications and inspired other tools such as the MKL by Intel.
 Therefore, calling Lapack from Go is very useful!

 ### 2.1 Download and uncompress

-1. Get *lapack-3.6.1.tgz* from http://www.netlib.org/lapack/lapack-3.6.1.tgz.
+1. Get *lapack-3.7.0.tgz* from http://www.netlib.org/lapack/
 2. Save file into *C:\Gosl*
 3. Extract files (see commands below)